cal-data-eng/notes/1-SQL/review.md

 HAVING COUNT (*) > 30;
 ```

-Similarly to `SELECT` clauses, each attribute mentioned in a `HAVING` clause
+Here, `GROUP BY` creates one group per location, and `HAVING` filters out groups with fewer than 30 rows.

-must either be part of the `GROUP BY` or be aggregated.
+Just like in the `SELECT` clause, each attribute mentioned in a `HAVING` clause must either be part of the `GROUP BY` or be aggregated.

 ## Symbols and Additional Keywords